|

 wanted to see play live in concert and meet in person after the show.

 Jimmy the person is the muted king of the guitar.
+He doesn’t dance around, or play

 the guitar with his teeth, or behind his back….he’s not an entertainer,